Skip to main content

 Buy the Andersen A3 if:

-• You want the longest warranty available (7 years)
+• You want the longest warranty on the UK market (seven years)

-• You're eligible for the OZEV grant, bringing the price closer to £645
+• You qualify for the OZEV grant, which closes most of the price gap

 Detailed breakdown